jeffmagill/jeffmagill.dev/content/blog/showcase-yourself-with-a-potent-portfolio.md

 ---
 title: Showcase Yourself with a Potent Portfolio
-description: Let's take a look at what it takes to build an interesting, effective portfolio, with some advice from some development leaders.
+description: Let's take a look at what makes an interesting, effective portfolio, with some advice from some development leaders.
 image: /images/blog/nick-morrison-desk-unsplash.jpg
 tags: portfolio
 created: 1728328053